coachpo/last-whisper-backend/README.md

 # Whisper TTS API

 A production-grade FastAPI service for Text-to-Speech conversion using Facebook's MMS-TTS-Fin model with clean architecture, comprehensive testing, and robust task management.
+The project has been extended to include a comprehensive dictation practice backend.

 ## Features